 Qualifying Research and Development

 Irish company tax provides relief for qualifying research and development expenditure.
 There is a 25% research and development tax credit for qualifying research and development expenditure.
-This is in addition to allowances and deductions for expenditure in the accounts generally.
-Accordingly, the full effective rate of relief may be up to 27.5%.
+This is in addition to allowance and deductions for expenditure in the accounts generally.
+Accordingly, the full effective rate of relief may be up to 37.5%.

 A company with excess r &d tax credits can carry them back to reduce tax liability in the prior year.
 The remaining excess may be carried forward and reclaimed in three instalments over 33 months after the end of the accounting period in which the relevant expenditure was incurred.